cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 ---
 layout: page
+title: The Incomplete Guide to Sphinx-3 Performance Tuning
 ---
-## The Incomplete Guide to Sphinx-3 Performance Tuning

 The [Continuous Density Acoustic Models](http://www.speech.cs.cmu.edu/sphinx/models/) used in SphinxThree have